 With over 35,000 hotel rooms in the Greater Boston area, and more coming on line every day, it’s simple to find the right accommodations for your meeting.
-Boston is home to many familiar names including Marriott, Hilton, Hyatt, and Starwood, all of which have multiple properties in Boston and allow attendees the flexibility they deserve when travelling.
+Boston is home to many familiar names including Marriott, Hilton and Hyatt, all of which have multiple properties in Boston and allow attendees the flexibility they deserve when traveling.
 Properties can be found in all shapes and sizes for those who prefer boutiques or a bed and breakfast.
 From Kimpton to Intercontinental, Fairmont to Langham, Boston has it all.
 Luxury accommodations can be found at the five diamond Mandarin Oriental, Four Seasons, or Ritz Carlton.
 Properties such as the Liberty Hotel or historic Omni Parker House embrace the historical profile of Boston and are one-of-a-kind, just like the city they belong to.

-Boston is home to three world-class convention centers, each boasting an impressive resume of a variety of meetings.
+Boston is home to two world-class convention centers, each boasting an impressive resume of a variety of meetings.
 The Boston Convention and Exhibition Center (BCEC), opened in 2004 is located in the heart of Boston’s newly developed South Boston Waterfront.
 Less than a mile and just two public transportation stops from the airport, the BCEC is surrounded by quality restaurants and hotels with even more development on the way.
 Close by, the Seaport Hotel and World Trade Center sits right on the Boston Harbor.
 And in the heart of Boston’s historic Back Bay, the Hynes Convention Center, located near Copley Square, is conveniently connected to the Prudential and Copley malls, as well as three major hotels and the Back Bay train station.
 Boston’s hotels offer beautiful space and experienced service.
 Recent renovations have occurred at many properties.